Close your eyes for a second, and think of a city you loved walking through. What do you see and feel?

 1. Create and enforce pedestrian-first policies.

-2. Target vehicular speeds to support safe and comfortable travel by other modes.
+2. Target vehicular speeds to support safe and comfortable pedestrian travel.

-Exposure to cars is a major deterrent to walking.
-When examining spaces where people are walking, it’s imperative we address speeding to cultivate a safer and more comfortable environment.
+Exposure to cars is a major deterrent to walking that lowers walk scores.
+When examining spaces where people are walking, it’s imperative that we address speed limits to cultivate a safer and more comfortable environment.
 In addition, we should evaluate the needs of the community to determine where people need to walk.
 For example, are there jobs located along the roadway?
 Parks?
 Schools?
 Shopping areas?
+Questions like these tend to lead us to areas we should consider when making a community more walkable.

 We should evaluate the needs of the community to determine where people need to walk.

-Data tells the real stories, and these stories should point us to where speeding needs to be addressed.
-To see the needle move with Vision Zero, we need to learn from data and set specific performance measures.
+Data tells the real stories.
+And these stories should point us to where speeding needs to be addressed to accommodate safe and comfortable pedestrian use.
+To see the needle move with Vision Zero, we need to learn from data and set specific performance measures to improve community walkability as well.

 Many cities have implemented traffic calming programs to reduce mid-block speeding.
-What’s important at this stage is measuring results and seeking to objectively understand if these programs are being successful.
-Initiatives like SFMTA’s traffic calming handbook provide more objective methods of understanding large-scale change and program effectiveness.
+What’s important at this stage is measuring results and seeking objectives that understand if these programs are successful.
+Initiatives like SFMTA’s traffic calming handbook provides more objective methods of understanding large-scale change and program effectiveness.

 SFMTA’s traffic calming handbook provides objective methods of understanding the effectiveness of their traffic calming program.